Is It Legal to Use AI Video? Everything You Need to Know

 Another alternative is to use a watermark to shield the information as a trademark.
 Companies that publicly acknowledge that they employ AI in content development face little legal risk.

-However, our company or enterprise could be challenged, and someone could claim the content is in the public domain.
+However, our company or enterprise could be challenged, and someone could claim the intellectual property is in the public domain.
 We have to be ready to protect our position.

-It’d better record our content development process.
-It will help avoid accusations that AI developed all of the video, text, or image content.
+It’d better record our training data and content development process.
+It will help avoid accusations that AI generated all of the video, text, or images.

 Besides, we can include our original thoughts and original authorship work; then, it would be protected by copyright.
-Otherwise, we are unlikely to gain protection under copyright for anything AI generates.
+Otherwise, we are unlikely to gain copyright protection for anything AI generates.

 For example, when composing a blog post following an outline, we’ll certainly hold copyright in the finished product.
 It is because we add our thoughts to it.